Plan your next vacation around these fun things to do in Western Kentucky

 This is the birthplace of Bluegrass music, the spot where you’ll taste some of the most exceptional barbecue on the planet and where music festivals, from Bluegrass to blues and country to rock, are held.
-Kentucky has always been associated with the color blue - - the Bluegrass State, Birthplace of Bluegrass music, Blue Mondays candy bars but, most importantly a "blue-zillion" family fun attractions and adventures in "Only One Kentucky."
-Make plans to visit the Bluegrass, Blues and Barbecue region to enjoy the adventures and traditions that await you, your family and friends in the hospitable communities within this region of Kentucky
+Kentucky has always been associated with the color blue - - the Bluegrass State, Birthplace of Bluegrass music, Blue Mondays candy bars but, most importantly a "blue-zillion" family fun vacation spots, attractions and adventures in "Only One Kentucky."
+Make plans to visit the Bluegrass, Blues and Barbecue region to enjoy some of the best things to do in Western Kentucky – the adventures and traditions that await you, your family and friends in the hospitable communities within this region of Kentucky

 DAY 1 of your Family Fun Adventure